erfanzar/InstinctiveDiffuse/README.md

 to make it faster cause there was some implementation that wasn't required and a part of the algorithm was created by myself and hugging face does not include those algorithms
-## API Reference

-TODO

-## 🚀 About Me

-Hi there 👋 I like to train deep neural nets on large datasets 🧠.
-Among other things in this world:)